South Africa

 Social stigma prevents many children from wearing the glasses they need to learn.

-OSaaT was created to accelerate and enhance access to eye care services for children globally through scalable, affordable, school-based systems.
+OSaaT was created to accelerate and enhance access to eye care services for children globally through scalable, affordable, school-based solutions.

 Vision screening, eye examinations, spectacles, low-vision services and referrals that are accessible, comprehensive and affordable.